 Arturo Caraballo has extensive experience representing clients in a broad range of international financial transactions, with an emphasis on Latin America.

-Mr. Caraballo has advised foreign and domestic, sovereign and private sector clients on hundreds of complex transactions throughout the United States, Latin America, Europe and Asia.
-The transactions on which he has advised clients include capital markets offerings; liability management operations and debt restructurings; bilateral and syndicated loans; project and structured financings; export and multilateral credits; and swap and derivative transactions.
+Mr. Caraballo has advised foreign and domestic, sovereign and private sector clients on hundreds of complex transactions throughout Latin America.
+The transactions on which he has advised clients include capital markets offerings and liability management operations; bilateral and syndicated loans; debt restructurings; project and structured financings; export and multilateral credits; investment management agreements; and swap and derivative transactions.

 Mr. Caraballo first joined the firm in 1997 and spent nearly a decade in the firm's Corporate and Securities practice.
 Before returning in 2015, he served as President and General Counsel of Veris Consulting, Inc. where he managed a wide range of contractual, corporate, litigation and risk management matters for the accounting and financial management consulting firm and oversaw the firm's day-to-day operations.